Top

 3. Pension Plans With Life Cover

-Life cover pension plans basically cover two components: the investment component and the insurance component.
+Life cover pension plans in India basically cover two components: the investment component and the insurance component.
 It combines investment with life insurance.
-To ensure this, a part of the premium you pay is allocated in the financial market, such as the equity and debt market, and the rest is covered by your life insurance.
+To ensure this, a part of the premium you pay is allocated in the financial market, such as the equity and debt markets, and the rest is covered by your life insurance.
 The primary benefit of this plan is to provide you with a steady monthly income post-retirement.

 4. Guaranteed Period Annuity